doyler29/P2PFinance-Personal-Decentralized-Finance/README.md

-What sets P2PFinance apart is its unique broker sub-wallets for seamless client fund management, robust AI-driven analytics for optimized trading, and a community governance model that incentivizes participation through profit-sharing.
+What sets P2PFinance apart is its unique broker investment management system with sub-wallets with Individual analytics tracking for seamless client fund management, robust AI-driven analytics for optimized trading, and a community governance model that incentivizes participation through profit-sharing.
 This platform contributes to ICP’s growth by showcasing its scalability and security for decentralized finance, attracting developers to build on its open-source frontend, and driving adoption through innovative features like real-world asset tokenization.
 By leveraging ICP’s low-cost, scalable infrastructure, P2PFinance positions the Internet Computer as a leading platform for Web3 financial applications, enhancing its ecosystem and user base.